Garmin Watch Repair by Post UK 2026

 Tracked, insured and guaranteed — how we protect your watch

-Trust is the whole proposition on a postal repair of a high-value watch, so we are explicit about each layer.
-Your watch is tracked and insured in transit both ways, so it is never unaccounted for.
-Diagnostics are free on standard repairs, so you confirm the actual fault and the exact price before any work proceeds.
-We repair your unit rather than swapping it, so the watch you get back is the one you sent, with its activity history and fitted strap.
-The work is re-sealed and pressure-checked where applicable, and function-tested before return.
-And the repair is underwritten by our tiered guarantee — 27 months on screens, batteries, buttons, HR sensors and straps (more than double the 12 months most independents offer), 9 months on charging-port and connector work, 120 days on water-damage and board-level work.
-See our what the 27-month guarantee covers guide for the detail.
-We cover around 2,467 device models across the catalogue, and we run this service UK-wide, mail-in only.
+Handing a valuable watch to the post is an act of trust, so let us be specific about what backs it up, layer by layer.
+It is tracked and insured on both legs of the journey, so it is never floating around unaccounted for.
+Standard repairs are diagnosed free, so the real fault and the exact price are agreed before any work starts.
+We mend your own unit rather than swapping it, so what lands back on your wrist is the watch you sent — activity history intact and ready to sync to Garmin Connect, with its fitted strap still on.
+Wherever the case calls for it, the work is resealed and pressure-checked, and everything is function-tested before it ships.
+And it all sits under our tiered guarantee: 27 months on screens, batteries, buttons, HR sensors and straps — more than double the 12 months most independents quote — 9 months on charging-port and connector work, and 120 days on water-damage and board-level work.
+Our what the 27-month guarantee covers guide has the fine print.
+We hold data on around 2,467 device models across the catalogue, and the whole service runs UK-wide, mail-in only.

 Frequently asked questions